MithrilJS/mithril.js/docs/simple-application.md

 We could create the entire application in a single JavaScript file, but doing so would make it difficult to navigate the codebase later on.
 Instead, let's split the code into *modules*, and assemble these modules into a *bundle* `bin/app.js`.

-There are many ways to setup a bundler tool, but most are distributed via NPM.
+There are many ways to setup a bundler tool, but most are distributed via npm.
 In fact, most modern JavaScript libraries and tools are distributed that way, including Mithril.
-NPM stands for Node.js Package Manager.
-To download NPM, [install Node.js](https://nodejs.org/en/); NPM is installed automatically with it.
-Once you have Node.js and NPM installed, open the command line and run this command:
+To download npm, [install Node.js](https://nodejs.org/en/); npm is installed automatically with it.
+Once you have Node.js and npm installed, open the command line and run this command:

 ```bash
 npm init -y
 ```

-If NPM is installed correctly, a file `package.json` will be created.
+If npm is installed correctly, a file `package.json` will be created.
 This file will contain a skeleton project meta-description file.
 Feel free to edit the project and author information in this file.

 ---